Noble-Lab/lda_matrix_prior/README.md

 **Authors: Alan Min**

-In this vignette, we will be describing how to use the matrix prior from the paper *Matrix prior for data transfer between single cell data types in latent Dirichlet allocation (2022)*.
-This is a novel prior for a method that applies LDA (Blei *et al*, 2003), a topic modeling algorithm.
-The prior aims to incorporate information from reference datasets into the analysis of a target dataset.
-We will start with installation of the code, which is packaged in Java and available as a command line tool.
-We will give examples of how to apply the method to a small example data set modified from Ma *et al*, 2020.
-Finally, we will visualize the results of the method in Python.
+In this vignette, we describe how to use the matrix prior from the paper, "Matrix prior for data transfer between single cell data types in latent Dirichlet allocation (2022)."
+This is a novel prior that was designed for use with the latent Dirichlet allocation (LDA) topic modeling method (Blei *et al*, 2003).
+The prior aims to incorporate information from a large reference dataset into the analysis of a target dataset.
+We start with installation of the code, which is packaged in Java and available as a command line tool.
+We then describe how to apply the method to a small example data set, modified from Ma *et al*, 2020.
+Finally, we visualize the results.

 ## Installation

 The code for the matrix prior is available at https://github.com/gevirl/LDA.

 This program is a java application that is a NetBeans-8.1 project.
 It can be run without opening the project in Netbeans by using the dist.zip file distribution.
-This zip file includes the jar file and needed libraries.
+This zip file includes the jar file and required libraries.

 1. Clone the GitHub repository

-2. Unzip the `LDA-master.zip`
+2. Unzip the file `LDA-master.zip`

 3. Unzip the distribution file `dist.zip`

-4. The program can be used by running the jar file  `dist/LatentDirichletAllocation.jar` (note that your file path may be slightly different, so you will have to locate this file and use it)
+4. The program can be used by running the jar file  `dist/LatentDirichletAllocation.jar` (note that your file path may be slightly different, so you will have to locate this file and use it).

 The main entry point to the jar file is the class: `org.rhwlab.lda.cache.matrix.LDA_CommandLine`.
 After unzipping the dist.zip file, the program can be run with: